Fellowships on Spanish and Iberian Studies

 Basque Visiting Fellow, Miren Onaindia.
 A lecturer in the Department of Plant Biology and Ecology at the University of Basque Country, she spent two terms in Oxford studying Biodiversity and Forests in Europe at the Forestry Institute, Department of Plant SCiences.
 Funded by the Basque Government, she directed a research project in 1998 on “Atmospheric Deposition and Canopy Interactions for Conifer and Deciduous Forests in Northern Spain”.
 She prepared for publication “Biodiversity, Conservation and Exploitation of Forest Resources”, in Proceedings of the Workshop on the Sustainable Development of Forests: aspiration and the reality and published a number of articles on ecological topics.

 Senior Associate Member, Blanca Sanchez-Alonso.
 She published several books and articles on Spanish emigration in the 19th and 20th centuries.
 During her stay at St Antony’s Dr Sanchez-Alonso was financed by the Spanish Ministry of Education and Culture, and she researched Spanish and Italian emigrations, 1880-1914.
 She presented papers to the Economic History Workshop held at LSE in October 1997 on “International Labour Mobility in Southern Europe”, and to the Economic History Seminar held at the Centre on “Movers and Stayers: Explaining Spanish Regional Emigration, 1880-1914”.
-She was invited to deliver a lecture to the course on Migratiory Studies and Demographic Analysis at Santiago de Compostela in May 1998, and she also presented a paper at the International Conference on “What slowed Down Mass Migration from Spain in the Late 19th Century”.
+She was invited to deliver a lecture to the course on Migratory Studies and Demographic Analysis at Santiago de Compostela in May 1998, and she also presented a paper at the International Conference on “What slowed Down Mass Migration from Spain in the Late 19th Century”.

 1996-1997